F4LK0N/DockerBoilerplate/README.md

 ## Overview
-Provides a clean image of the Linux Debian operational system.
+Provides a clean image of the Linux Debian 11 operational system.
+### Falkon Adm
+This image comes with the Falkon Administrator panel, that provides some useful tools to system adminstration.

 ---